Updated: February 1, 2026

 Porto and Northern Portugal

-The cost of rentals varies greatly depending on the city, the type of property, the size of the property, and whether they’re long-term rentals or short-term rentals.
+However, the cost of rentals varies depending on the neighborhood, the type of property, and the size of the property.
+The expenses will also be different based on whether you choose long-term rentals or short term rentals in Portugal.

 The average rental price per month for an apartment in Porto is: